dev-2null/ADCollector/README.md

     7. RODC (group that administers the RODC)
 ##### v 1.1.3:
     1. Fixed SPN scanning result, privilege accounts group membership
-    2. Password does not expire accounts
+    2. Added enumeration for password does not expire accounts & User accounts with SPN set
-    3. User accounts with SPN set
+    3. DC info is back
-    4. DC info
+    4. Added Kerberos Policy enumeration
-    5. Kerberos Policy
+    5. Added Interesting ACLs enumeration for the domain object

 ## Project